 Every proposal packet should contain one unbound signed original (signatures in blue ink) and four (4) copies of the entire proposal packet.
 An electronic copy of the of the entire proposal (PDF.
 Format), the Abstract (word.
-Doc.) and the Budget Summary worksheet (excel) should be emailed to aaugins@mhec.state.md.us by 4 pm October 6, 2014.
+Doc.) and the Budget Summary worksheet (excel) should be emailed to benee.edwards@maryland.gov by 4 pm on January 22, 2016.
 The original proposal, four hard copies, and an electronic copy must be submitted.
 The original hard copy signatures must be in blue ink.

-Proposals (electronic and hard copies) as well as all signature pages must be received no later than 4:00 P.M. on October 6, 2014.
-On rare occasions, exceptions may be granted if well justified and MHEC approval is received 24 hours prior to deadline.
+Proposals (electronic and hard copies) as well as all signature pages must be received no later than 4:00 P.M. on January 22, 2016.
+On rare occasions, exceptions may be granted if well justified, and MHEC approval is received 24 hours prior to deadline.

-Electronic Proposal Checklist (email to: aaugins@mhec.state.md.us)
+Electronic Proposal Checklist (email to: benee.edwards@maryland.gov)

-Every electronic submission should contain the following in the order and form indicated:
+Every electronic submission should contain the following in the order and format indicated:

-- 1. Abstract (word document)
+- 1. \\\\\Abstract (word document)

-- 2. The entire proposal (pdf. format)
+- 2. \\\\\The entire proposal (pdf. format)

-- 3. The budget request (excel format)
+- 3. \\\\\The budget request (excel format)